Dissection into orthoschemes: Definitions and statement

 In this context, a simplex in $d$-dimensional Euclidean space is the convex hull of $d+1$ points that do not all lie in a common hyperplane.
 For example, a 2-dimensional simplex is just a triangle (the convex hull of three points in the plane) and a 3-dimensional simplex is a tetrahedron (the convex of four points in three-dimensional space).
 The points that form the simplex in this way are called its vertices.

 An orthoscheme, also called a path simplex, is a special kind of simplex.
 In it, the vertices can be connected by a path, such that every two edges in the path are at right angles to each other.
 A two-dimensional orthoscheme is a right triangle.
-A three-dimensional orthoscheme can be constructed from a cube by finding a path of three edges of the cube that do not all lie on the same square face, and forming the convex hull of the four points on this path.
+A three-dimensional orthoscheme can be constructed from a cube by finding a path of three edges of the cube that do not all lie on the same square face, and forming the convex hull of the four vertices on this path.

 A dissection of a shape $S$ (which may be any closed set in Euclidean space) is a representation of $S$ as a union of other shapes whose interiors are disjoint from each other.
 That is, intuitively, the shapes in the union do not overlap, although they may share points on their boundaries.
 For instance, a cube can be dissected into six three-dimensional orthoschemes.
 A similar result applies more generally: every hypercube or hyperrectangle in $d$ dimensions can be dissected into $d!$ orthoschemes.

 Hadwiger's conjecture is that there is a function $f$ such that every $d$-dimensional simplex can be dissected into at most $f(d)$ orthoschemes.
 Hadwiger posed this problem in 1956; it remains unsolved in general, although special cases for small values of $d$ are known.